 As a professional photographer, I don’t use my iPhone for client work.
 I own the Nikon D750 and the FujiFilm XT3.
 And, when I need to shoot with something different, I can easily rent different gear through Lensrentals.com.

-But, just because I don’t use my iPhone for my client work, doesn’t mean I’m not taking a sh*t ton of pictures with it personally.
-I want those pictures to be beautiful too.
-So, let’s dive into the tips!
+But, just because I don’t use my iPhone for my client work, doesn’t mean I’m not taking a sh*t ton of pictures with it.
+I want those pictures to be beautiful too and I’ve learned quite a few tricks that you may find interesting.
+So, let’s dive in!

 Tip 1: Make sure the lens is clean & clear